Cross-country skiing from the mountains to Oslo

 We reserve the right to make changes to the program, and the price.
 The day to day program is indicative, and changes may occur.
-We do always aim to complete the itinerary as outlined, however, it will be followed only when conditions and weather make it possible.
+Our goal is to complete the itinerary as outlined, but we must underline that the conditions and weather might necessitate changes.
 The guide will make a decision on the route based on those conditions.
 Please have a look at our terms and conditions.

 NUMBER OF PARTICIPANTS

 Minimum: 6 people; Maximum: 12 people.
-With more than 6 guests the group will be followed by two guides.
+With more than six guests the group will be followed by two guides.

 - One ski guide following the group from the airport and all the way back to Oslo